mkraft/fides/README.md

     rake test:integration:postgresql

-To run the postgresql integration tests you must first copy test/config/database.yml.example to test/config/database.yml and customize the values for your local postgres installation.
+To run the postgresql integration tests you must first copy test/config/database.yml.example to test/config/database.yml and customize the values for your local postgres install.